-- Watu Africa: Our team is working closely with Watu to drive ESG integration across the company's operations with a focus on social considerations.
-During the due diligence process, BluePeak identified a set of actions based on the Client Protection Principles to promote responsible financial services through sustainable and transparent lending practices.
-Watu has strengthened its team by appointing a new E&S lead, a Health & Safety Manager, and a new Client Protection Manager.
-Additionally, Watu Uganda and Kenya earned bronze medal level Client Protection Certification from the MFR Certification Committee.
-To further enhance their operational efficiency, Watu has introduced a new internal ticket system for incident notifications, which is integrated into the HR system along with comprehensive guidelines and awareness programs.
-Moreover, with the active involvement of our E&S lead, Watu has made significant progress, completing 74% of the ESAP as of December 2023.
-This achievement underscores Watu's commitment to embedding robust ESG practices within its operations, ensuring long-term sustainability and a positive impact on the communities it serves. - Prime Logistics: Since the investment in August 2023, Prime Logistics has had a dedicated team and effective systems in place to manage EHS risks, demonstrating a strong commitment to sustainability.
-This strategic approach has proven highly effective, as evidenced by Prime Logistics' proactive initiation of ESAP-related actions even before the investment was finalized.
+- Watu Africa: Prior to exit, our team worked closely with Watu to advance ESG integration across its operations, with a particular emphasis on social performance.
+During due diligence, BluePeak identified a tailored ESAP aligned with the Client Protection Principles, aiming to foster responsible financial services through sustainable and transparent lending practices.
+As part of this process, Watu reinforced its internal capacity by appointing an E&S Lead, a Health & Safety Manager, and a Client Protection Manager.
+Notably, Watu Uganda and Kenya earned Bronze-level Client Protection Certification from the MFR Certification Committee.
+Operational systems were also enhanced, including the rollout of an internal incident ticketing system integrated into the HR platform, accompanied by clear guidelines and staff awareness programs.
+By the time of exit, Watu had successfully completed 96% of its ESAP (as of October 2024), demonstrating meaningful progress in institutionalizing ESG practices and strengthening its long-term impact across the markets it serves. - Suhara Group: Since the investment in August 2023, Suhara Group has had a dedicated team and effective systems in place to manage EHS risks, demonstrating a strong commitment to sustainability.
+This strategic approach has proven highly effective, as evidenced by Suhara Group's proactive initiation of ESAP-related actions even before the investment was finalized.
 This early engagement not only underscores the company's dedication to sustainability but also enhances investor confidence, ultimately driving financial performance and fostering long-term value creation.
-Within the first six months of investment, approximately 65% of the ESAP items were completed.
+Suhara Group successfully met the ESAP requirements within the agreed timeline.
 Key measures include the appointment of a qualified E&S Manager at the group level and a dedicated Sustainability Director, as well as the development of an integrated environmental and management system at the group level.
 Additionally, the company developed both internal and external grievance mechanisms, initiated the creation of a resource efficiency and management plan with baseline data collection, and established a code of conduct and risk guidelines for security contractors.
-These comprehensive actions reflect Prime Logistics' commitment to sustainability and responsible business practices. - Teyliom Finance: Our team is working closely with Teyliom Finance to drive ESG integration across the company's operations, with a particular focus on social considerations.
+These comprehensive actions reflect Suhara Group's commitment to sustainability and responsible business practices.

+Teyliom Finance: Our team is working closely with Teyliom Finance to drive ESG integration across the company's operations, with a particular focus on social considerations.
 During the due diligence process, we identified a set of actions to strengthen E&S procedures.
 These actions include the development of an ESMS with procedures commensurate with the E&S risks and impacts in the Teyliom Finance portfolio, the allocation of dedicated resources (both internal and external) to develop and implement the ESMS, the establishment of internal and external grievance mechanisms, and the development and implementation of a corrective action plan to bring the microfinance unit up to the Silver Standard.
-These initiatives are designed to ensure that Teyliom Finance operates sustainably and responsibly, promoting long-term value creation and enhancing its commitment to social and environmental stewardship.
+As of December 2024, Teyliom Finance has completed 53% of its ESAP, marking steady progress toward enhancing its E&S performance.
+These initiatives are designed to ensure that Teyliom Finance operates sustainably and responsibly, promoting long-term value creation and reinforcing its commitment to social and environmental stewardship.